WeisongZhao/img2vid/README.md

 </p>

 It contains all codes to generate the videos in the publication:
-**Weisong Zhao et al. Mathematically surpassing microscopic hardware limits to enable ultrafast, 60 nm resolution in live cells (2020) .........**
+**Weisong Zhao et al. Extending resolution of structured illumination microscopy with sparse deconvolution (2020) .........**
 <br></br>
 > v0.1.0